 Dr. Medalie is a board-certified plastic and reconstructive surgeon who originally hails from the east coast.
 He grew up in Washington D.C. and has lived in both Boston and New York City.
 He graduated magna cum laude from Harvard University and then studied art in New York City at Parsons School of Design and the Art Students League prior to entering Cornell University Medical College.
 After his third year of medical school, he spent a year in Paris conducting research, returning to Cornell for his fourth year to receive his Doctorate of Medicine with early membership in the honor society, Alpha Omega Alpha.
 At graduation, he and two classmates were recognized as the top three medical students in the graduating class.
 He then received the honor of being the first physician ever accepted into the new and highly regarded University of Pittsburgh Medical Center integrated plastic surgery training program.
 This comprehensive program combined six years of general and plastic surgery training with two additional years of intensive research.
 Dr. Medalie decided to spend those two years at the Massachusetts General Hospital and Shriners Burns Institute as an NIH surgical research fellow studying gene therapy and skin tissue engineering.

 Upon completion of his training, he was appointed assistant professor of plastic and reconstructive surgery at the University of Kentucky Medical Center in Lexington, Kentucky.
 He remained there as an attending surgeon and director of the burn/wound clinic for three years prior to moving to Cleveland to be closer to family.
-For the last 14 years, he has served as an assistant professor at University Hospitals and Case Western Reserve University in Cleveland (2002-2016), Chief of Plastic Surgery at the Cleveland VA Medical Center (2002-2006), full time faculty at Metrohealth Medical Center (2006-2016) and adjunct teaching faculty at the Cleveland Clinic (2006-2016).
-He is now proud to announce the opening of his new private practice location in Beachwood, Ohio.
+For the last 14 years, he has served as an assistant professor at University Hospitals and Case Western Reserve University in Cleveland (2002-present), Chief of Plastic Surgery at the Cleveland VA Medical Center (2002-2006), full time faculty at Metrohealth Medical Center (2006-2016) and adjunct teaching faculty at the Cleveland Clinic (2006-2016).
+He is now proud to announce the opening of his private practice location in Beachwood, Ohio.

 Dr. Medalie maintains clinical interests in the broad field of plastic surgery, including: